fatimacodes2001/Biomedical-Image-Segmentatiom/README.md

 ### Training

-The model is trained for 5 epochs.
+The model is trained for 7 epochs with a batch size of 4.

-After 5 epochs, calculated accuracy is about 0.97.
+After 7 epochs, calculated accuracy is about 0.92.

 Loss function for the training is basically just a binary crossentropy.